telerik/winforms-docs/wordsprocessing/concepts/document-themes.md

         '
 ````

 {{endregion}}

 ## Font Schemes

 A font scheme is represented by the __ThemeFontScheme__ class.
-Every font scheme consists of a name and a number of
-          predefined font families.
+Every font scheme consists of a name and a number of predefined font families.
 Each font family corresponds to one of two font types:

 * Major

 * Minor

 The next snippet illustrates how to create a __ThemeFontScheme__ object.
-A name and two font family names are passed to
-          the font scheme constructor.
-The former font family name corresponds to the Major ThemeFontType and the latter -
-          to the Minor.
+A name and two font family names are passed to the font scheme constructor.
+The former font family name corresponds to the Major ThemeFontType and the latter - to the Minor.
-        #_C#_

 {{source=..\SamplesCS\WordsProcessing\Concepts\WordsProcessingDocumentThemes.cs region=radwordsprocessing-concepts-document-themes_2}}
 {{source=..\SamplesVB\WordsProcessing\Concepts\WordsProcessingDocumentThemes.vb region=radwordsprocessing-concepts-document-themes_2}}